 British Journal of Sports Medicine

-Cavanaugh, James T.; Guskiewicz, Kevin M.; Giuliani, Carol; Marshall, Stephen; Mercer, Vicki S.; and Stergiou, Nicholas, "Detecting altered postural control after cerebral concussion in athletes with normal postural stability" (2005).
+Cavanaugh, James T.; Guskiewicz, Kevin M.; Giuliani, Carol; Marshall, Stephen; Mercer, Vicki S.; and Stergiou, Nikolaos, "Detecting altered postural control after cerebral concussion in athletes with normal postural stability" (2005).
 Journal Articles.
 67.